bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 !!! tip "Solutions"
     The brute force method provided all solutions in a neighborhood of the bifurcation point.

+!!! info "Advanced computation"
+    Instead of using brute force and computing the vector field on a grid.
+One can rely on `IntervalConstraintProgramming.jl` to do better using bisection.
+See also this [discourse post](https://discourse.julialang.org/t/nd-level-sets/38532/13) where the same example is treated by D. P. Sanders.

 ## Branch switching with deflated newton